harvard-lil/warcgames/README.md

 <!-- The following is automatically populated -->
 <!-- CHALLENGES -->
 * csrf: Use cross-site request forgery to control an archive user's account.
+* port_scan: Discover services running on the archive server.
 * same_domain: Use cross-site scripting (XSS) to control an archive user's account.
 * same_subdomain: Use top-level cookies to log out the current user.
 <!-- END CHALLENGES-->